Arty-Facts/cgip_gan_2023/eveuation.md

 - **Advantages:** KID provides a more reliable measure for evaluating GANs as it does not make any assumptions about the distribution of the samples.
 It is also relatively straightforward to compute and does not involve complex statistical computations.

-- **Limitations:** KID relies on the Inception model, which was trained on the ImageNet dataset.
-This means it might not be suitable for datasets that are significantly different from ImageNet.
-It also does not provide a human-interpretable score, which makes it challenging to understand how good a model is by looking at the KID value alone.
+- **Limitations:** Due to the stocastic nature of sampling features the KID score is not deterministic.
+This means that the score can vary between runs.
+To get a more stable score, it is recommended to run the evaluation multiple times and average the results.

 **Related Links**: